 - Different versions of the application (Access Database) are used over the network by different users.
 There are systems running Access 2007 and systems that are running Access 2010.
-They may be responsible for Access database corruption.

-How to repair your corrupt Access Database file?
+How to Repair your Corrupt Access Database File?

 Let’s look at how we can fix the Access Database error: “ID is not an index in this table” using this software:

-- Download Stellar Repair for Access tool
+- Download Stellar Repair for Access software.

 - You can preview the contents of the selected database.
 You can select single or multiple items for recovery.

-- Click OK to complete the procedure to resolve the error message.
+- Click ‘OK’ to complete the procedure to resolve the error message.

 Watch the full video to repair ‘id’ is not an index error using Stellar Repair for Access.